DIY Vanilla Sugar Scrub is Easy to Make!

 This recipe is made from natural ingredients and can be stored in reusable containers.
 When it runs out you can whip up another batch in minutes!
 Making your own skincare products, such as this scrub, is a great way to reduce waste and your environmental impact.

-Make Vanilla Extract and Use the Seeds for Vanilla Bean Sugar Scrub
+Use the Seeds for Vanilla Bean Sugar Scrub

 I love the scent of vanilla and this recipe for DIY sugar scrub was inspired when I started making my own vanilla extract.
 It’s super easy to do!
 Just slit a couple of whole vanilla beans lengthwise and pop them into a bottle of vodka!
 But before you put the vanilla beans into the vodka to flavor it, scrape the little seeds from the center to use in food or this sugar scrub.
 The bean pod will still create a wonderful bottle of extract and you’ll get to enjoy those fragrant little seeds right away.